-My ears worked best with the double-flanged tips, but your mileage may vary.
-As long you don’t plan on working out with these, fit shouldn’t pose much of an issue at all.
-For daily chores and errands, these earbuds are perfectly fine, but they don’t have an official IP rating to protect against water damage.
+My ears work best with the double-flanged tips, but your mileage may vary.
+As long you don’t plan on working out with this, the fit shouldn’t pose much of an issue.
+For daily chores and errands, the Beats Flex is perfectly fine, but it doesn’t have an official IP rating to protect against water damage.

-How’s the connection strength?
+How’s the connection strength of the Beats Flex?

 How do you pair the Beats Flex?